Celebrating Juneteenth: This Year and Every Year

 On June 19, 1865, after the surrender of General Lee that April, General Granger’s arrival in Galveston with forces that were strong enough to overcome the resistance signaled freedom for the 250,000 enslaved African Americans in Texas.
 When the enslaved African American people heard about the end of the war and their freedom, a cry of joy and celebrations broke out among newly freed African Americans, which gave birth to “Juneteenth.”

-What are the Origins of Juneteenth?
+What Are the Origins of Juneteenth?

-Juneteenth was originally celebrated in Texas on June 19, 1866 to mark the first anniversary of the day that General Gordon Granger read the Emancipation Proclamation to the people of Texas.
+Juneteenth was originally celebrated in Texas on June 19, 1866, to mark the first anniversary of the day that General Gordon Granger read the Emancipation Proclamation to the people of Texas.
 In his speech, Granger said:

 The people of Texas are informed that, in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer.
 The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.